ART PRACTICE

 As editor and curator of BIOMASS, I delve into the lived realities of creative labor through exhibitions, interviews, and recordings.
 The periodical examines the interconnected cycles of material, energy, and community in artistic practice, spotlighting the ingenuity of artists working within personal, political, and economic constraints.
 By presenting sustainable approaches and alternative pathways to art-making, BIOMASS serves as both a resource and a reflection of how creative practices can inspire transformative change.
 Each volume reveals grounded, holistic examples of how artists navigate and respond to ecological and social upheaval, offering a lens into resilience and innovation in the creative process.

-Liljana Flora Fauna is an experimental studio and incubator for emergent ideas, critiques, and questions at the intersection of art, ecology, media and culture.
-The studio envisions worlds where creativity is used to deepen human-ecological engagement.
-By exploring art and media as a form of ecological inquiry, LFF creates a space for divergent growth, collective consciousness, and planetary health.
-The studio invites audiences to reimagine their roles within the ecosystems they inhabit—cultivating creative expressions (vidoes, essays, studies) that nurture both personal transformation and planetary well-being.
+Liljana Flora Fauna is an experimental incubator for emergent ideas, critiques, and questions at the intersection of art, ecology, media and culture.
+The goal is for this space to be more than an artist newsletter, by exploring art and media as a form of ecological inquiry.
+Through essays, podcasts, workshops, and shard events LFF invites audiences to reimagine their roles within the ecosystems they inhabit—cultivating creative expressions that nurture both personal transformation and planetary well-being.